 And this is the debate.

-This it's really about the First Amendment and what protections we have as citizens.
+It's really about the First Amendment and what protections we have as citizens.

 But that's what this is all about.

-And when you talk about American Pravda, there might be some young people in the audience that that don't recognize or understand Pravda was the propaganda arm of the former Soviet Union.
+And when you talk about American Pravda, there might be some young people in the audience that don't recognize or understand Pravda was the propaganda arm of the former Soviet Union.

-It was this it was a Soviet Pravda.
+It was a Soviet Pravda.

 By the way, people need to listen to Alexander Soljanitsyn and his really brutal takedown of the speech he gave at Harvard.